maixnor/wu-quartz/content/Globalization - An Introduction.md

 - There re loosers from trade
 - winners need to compensate the loosers
 - redistribution is flipside
-- #todo get more from slides
+- #wontfix get more from slides

 #### Empirical Studies
-- #todo get from slides
+- #wontfix get from slides

 ## Countermovements
 - anti-globalization protests